 I said this last time I broke down these various death theories, and I’m going to say it again: HIMYM has always been about hope.
 No matter how dark things look for Ted, he’s always held onto the hope that things will work out.
 When we saw The Mother’s backstory in “How Your Mother Met Me,” we learned that before she fell in love with Ted, The Mother had to move past the death of the love of her life.
 There’s a chance that Ted is going to have to do the same.

 In this big, crazy ball of endgame theories, let’s toss in the constant suspicion that Robin and Barney don’t stay together in the future.
-The fact that Neil Patrick Harris was once again hiding is ring finger while shooting his final HIMYM last week only adds to that theory.
+The fact that Neil Patrick Harris in his bass player wanted recap was once again hiding is ring finger while shooting his final HIMYM last week only adds to that theory.
 Maybe there’s a reason why HIMYM has refused to give up on the relationship between Ted and Robin.
-Maybe six years after the death of his wife, Ted will stop telling the same stories over and over again and realize that life only moves forward … and move forward with Robin.
+Maybe six years after the death of his wife, Ted will stop telling the same stories over and over again and realize that life only moves forward … and move forward with Robin

 While pretty much all of my notes were rendered pointless after the ending of “Vesuvius,” the rest of the gang still had their own plotlines …